-Assault is sometimes defined as any intentional act that causes another person to fear that they're about to suffer physical harm.
-This definition recognizes that placing another person in fear of imminent bodily harm is itself an act deserving of punishment, even if the victim of the assault is not actually harmed.
-The definition also allows police officers to intervene and make an arrest without having to stand idly by waiting for the assaulter to actually strike the victim.
+Assault is often defined as any intentional act that causes another person to fear an attack or imminent physical harm.
+This definition recognizes that placing another person in fear of bodily harm is itself an act deserving of punishment, even if the victim of the assault is not physically harmed.
+This definition also allows police officers to intervene and make an arrest without waiting for the assaulter to actually strike the victim.

-Historically, battery and assault were considered separate crimes, with battery requiring that the aggressor physically strike the victim.
-Many modern statutes do not bother to distinguish between the two crimes, as evidenced by the fact that the phrase "assault and battery" has become as common as "salt and pepper."
+Historically, battery and assault were considered separate crimes, with battery requiring that the aggressor physically strike or offensively touch the victim.
+In that way, a battery was a "completed" assault.
+Many modern statutes don't bother to distinguish between the two crimes, as evidenced by the fact that the phrase "assault and battery" has become as common as "salt and pepper."
 These days, statutes often refer to crimes of actual physical violence as assaults.

-As an alternative to classifying assaults as either simple or aggravated, some states recognize the different levels of harm that assaults can cause by classifying them as first (most serious), second, or third degree (less serious) assaults.
+Other assault classifications.
+As an alternative to classifying assaults as either simple or aggravated, some states recognize the different levels of harm that they can cause by classifying them as first- (most serious), second-, or third-degree (less serious) assaults.

-Aggravated Assault Case Example 1: Alyssa is walking alone late at night when a man suddenly jumps in front of her and drags her into the bushes.
-The man strikes Alyssa a couple of times and begins to rip at her clothes.
+Example 1: Alyssa is walking alone late at night when a man suddenly jumps in front of her and drags her into the bushes.
+The man strikes her a couple times and begins to rip at her clothes.
 Fortunately, Alyssa strikes the attacker with a rock and runs away to safety.
 The attacker is guilty of aggravated assault because the circumstances indicate that he assaulted Alyssa with the intent of raping her.

-Aggravated Assault Case Example 2: A male nurse in a nursing home facility fondles an elderly female patient.
-The nurse may be convicted of aggravated assault in states that have enacted special statutes to protect elderly and/or mentally ill patients against violence perpetrated by caregivers.
+Example 2: A nurse in a nursing home facility fondles an elderly patient.
+The nurse may be convicted of aggravated assault in states that have enacted special statutes to protect elderly or mentally ill patients against violence by caregivers.